-In the previous units, we have come across multiple practical challenges, which seem to imply limitations on Requirements Management.
-A fitting example can be the lack of connection between requirements specification and project implementation processes.
-This problem, as well as all other issues we have discussed, however, are methodology-related issues; and these can always be mitigated by adjusting structures and processes, possibly even strategies of Requirements Management.
-We will close this course book with more fundamental considerations on what we have learned, up to this point.
-Goal of this final exercise is to understand the challenge of Requirements Management on a deeper level.
-This may serve you in your understanding of complex situations, when being confronted with requirements-related challenges, that appear to defy basic logic.
-Making sense of these situations on a more fundamental level will give you an advantage over other managers, who can only interpret events based on their text-book requirements knowledge.
+In the previous units, we have come across multiple practical challenges, which seem to imply limitations to Requirements Management.
+One example is the lack of connection between requirements specification and project implementation processes.
+This problem, as well as all other issues we have discussed, however, are methodology related; and these can always be mitigated by adjusting structures and processes, possibly even strategies of Requirements Management.
+We will close this course book with more fundamental considerations of what we have learned, up to this point.
+The goal of this final exercise is to understand the challenge of Requirements Management on a deeper level.
+This may serve you in your understanding of complex situations when being confronted with requirements - related challenges that appear to defy basic logic.
+Making sense of these situations on a more fundamental level will give you an advantage over other managers who can only interpret events based on their textbook requirements knowledge.

 6.3.1 Bounded Rationality in Requirements Management

-The fundamental assumptions on the human condition, which traditional project management and Requirements Management are built upon, are, in parts, conceptually stuck with the traditional idea of the Homo Economicus as described by John Stewart Mill (1836).
-While the human element in requirements elicitation is frequently addressed, for example regarding conflicts, traditional concepts naively assume, that these conflicting requirements, if they exist, will be brought forward, one way or another.
-In order to understand the limitations, the human element imposes on Requirements Management, we can turn to the Nobel-Price-winning ideas of Herbert Simon.
+The fundamental assumptions about the human condition, which traditional project management and Requirements Management are built upon, are in part conceptually stuck with the traditional idea of John Stewart Mill’s (1836) Homo Economicus.
+While the human element in requirements elicitation is frequently addressed, for example, regarding conflicts, traditional concepts naively assume that these conflicting requirements, if they exist, will be brought forward, one way or another.
+In order to understand the limitations the human element imposes on Requirements Management, we can turn to the Nobel Prize - winning ideas of Herbert Simon.
 The concept of bounded rationality was developed as a reaction to contemporary rational choice thinking (Simon, 1990).
-Even if replaced decades before its development, we can still find rational choice thinking all over the assumptions and tools of Requirements Management; for example, in the belief that stakeholders would deliver the best requirements, as it is in their best interest to do so.
-The concept of bounded rationality opposes this assumption and argues, that stakeholders’ judgement on requirements of a new system is limited by their own cognitive constraints.
+Even if replaced decades before its development, we can still find rational choice thinking embedded in the assumptions and tools of Requirements Management; for example, in the belief that stakeholders would deliver the best requirements as it is in their best interest to do so.
+The concept of bounded rationality questions this assumption and argues that stakeholders’ judgment on the requirements of a new system is limited by their own cognitive constraints.

 Bounded rationality is based on three primary restrictions that limit the stakeholders’ rationality in the requirements elicitation process (Simon, 1990).